dineshreddynaredla/react-book-repo/patterns/hooks.md

  }
 });
 ```
 Above we see that inside of our `useEffect` function we perform our side effect as usual but we can also set things up.
-We also see that we return a function, this function will be invoked the last thing that happens.
+We also see that we return a function.
+Said function will be invoked the last thing that happens.

-What we have here is set up and tear down.
+What we have here is _set up_ and _tear down_.
 So how can we use this to our advantage?
 Let's look at a bit contrived example first so we get the idea:

 ```
 useEffect(() => {